 “Taking up an internship with ZMG was one of the smartest choices I’ve ever made.
 I thought I’d spend my days making teas and coffees, but that certainly wasn’t the case.
 I delved right in and with the right amount of mentorship from my colleagues, I was concepting and creating content in no time.
 I worked closely with our clients right from the beginning and quickly grasped the importance of creating targeted content that resonates with a brand’s audience and supports its business objectives.
 I learned so much about the industry and was thrilled to be offered a full-time position once I’d completed my internship.

-Now almost three years in, I’ve progressed from intern to Content Creator & Coordinator with our Custom Division.
+Now almost three years in, I’ve progressed from intern to Account Manager with our Content Agency.
 ZMG is a fast-paced company where learning first-hand is a priority, and I adore that about the place.
 I continue to learn each day and love passing on the knowledge and skills I’ve acquired here.”

 Mary Kate Hickey, Editorial Intern with Easy Parenting Magazine